-Within 15 days of receipt of an incomplete application, the county social service office must send a "Request for Information" notice to the applicant requesting any additional information needed to process the application.
-The Request for Information notice should:
+Within 15 days of receipt of an incomplete application, the HSZ office must send a "Request for Verification" notice to the applicant requesting any additional information needed to process the application.
+The Request for Verification notice should:

 - 1. Clearly identify missing information or verifications, and - 2.
 The deadline date for receipt of the requested information or verifications should be 10 days from the mailing date.